Bhattu-Sai-Praneeth/CI-CD-Multi-Server/README.md

-# Tomcat Installation and Configuration using Ansible
+# CI-CD-Multi-Server Configuration using Ansible

----

-## Table of Contents
-1. Introduction
-2. Prerequisites
-3. Directory Structure
-4. Ansible Playbook for Tomcat Setup
-5. Configuration Files
-   - tomcat-users.xml
-   - context.xml
-6. Step-by-Step Instructions
-7. Optional Notes and Best Practices
-8. Starting and Verifying Tomcat

----

 ## 1. Introduction
 This document explains how to install Apache Tomcat 10.1.45 on remote Linux machines using Ansible, deploy configuration files (`tomcat-users.xml` and `context.xml`) via Ansible templates, and configure the Tomcat Manager application.